Vergnügte Ruh, beliebte Seelenlust, BWV 170: Recordings

-Notable singers in the alto range recorded the cantata, male (as in Bach's time, also called altus or countertenor) and female (contralto or mezzo-soprano), including Alfred Deller, Maureen Forrester, René Jacobs, Julia Hamari, Aafje Heynis, Paul Esswood, Jochen Kowalski, Nathalie Stutzmann, Andreas Scholl, Michael Chance, Guillemette Laurens, Magdalena Kožená and Robin Blaze.
+The selection is taken from the listing provided by Bach Cantatas Website.
+Notable singers in the alto range recorded the cantata, male (as in Bach's time, also called altus or countertenor) and female (contralto or mezzo-soprano), including Alfred Deller, Maureen Forrester, Aafje Heynis, Jochen Kowalski, Nathalie Stutzmann, and Guillemette Laurens.
+In the following table, ensembles playing on period instruments in historically informed performance are marked by a green background under the header Instr.